nicholaslocascio/intro-deeplearning-setup/README.md

 # Setup & Installation for 6.S191 Labs

-1. Make sure you have python 2.7 installed.
+# 1. Make sure you have python 2.7 installed.

 To check run:
 `python --version`
 It should return `Python 2.7.X`
 Otherwise, download python 2.7 from: https://www.python.org/downloads/

-2. Please copy the following commands to your bash terminal:
+# 2. Please copy the following commands to your bash terminal (either pip or conda):

 ## Pip Instructions
 If you are using pip: